 Without a Los Angeles police misconduct attorney, it may be quite freightening to report sexual assault by police officers or law enforcement officials.

-In fact, not only female civilians are being sexually harassed and assaulted by police, but also female police officers.
+In fact, not only female civilians are being sexually harassed and assaulted by the police, but also female police officers.
 In June, a Los Angeles police officer was arrested after accusations of having an unlawful sexual relationship with a 15-year-old cadet.

 How to report police sexual misconduct?

-Even though sexual harassment, abuse, and rape by police officers is quite prevalent across Los Angeles and in other cities of California, it remains underreported and not highlighted enough in the media even at the time of the #MeToo movement.
+Even though sexual harassment, abuse, and rape by police officers are quite prevalent across Los Angeles and in other cities of California, it remains underreported and not highlighted enough in the media even at the time of the #MeToo movement.

 Overlooking sexual police misconduct is a huge mistake, as the more transparent is police, the more likely women are to report sexual misconduct on the part of police officers, politicians, judges and civilians.